samarth1397/DetectingAllusion/README.md

 # Initial Setup
 * Download pre-trained google word2vec vectors
 * Download Stanford NLP
-# Variables and Data Structures that you will encounter
+# Variables and Data Structures
 * text: a list of sentences (new book): [sent1,sent2,sent3,.....]
 * books: a dicitionary where the key is a name of potential book and the value is a list of sentences.
   {book1:[sent1,sent2,....];book2:[....];......}